|Institution:||Trinity College Dublin|

 |Areas of expertise:||Blood Brain Barrier|

-My laboratory focuses primarily on the molecular biology and physiology of the vasculature associated with neural tissues.
-We use genetic and molecular biology based approaches to explore the interplay between neural tissues and the systemic circulation.
-One major topic of my research is centred on the tight junctions located between microvascular endothelial cells of the blood brain and inner blood retina barriers (BBB/iBRB) and how these barriers function in health and disease.
-We aim to develop technologies to address an unmet clinical need for a range of neural conditions that currently have limited forms of therapeutic intervention and these include Alzheimer Disease, Multiple Sclerosis, Glioblastoma multiforme (GBM), traumatic brain injury (TBI), chronic traumatic encephalopathy.
+His laboratory focuses primarily on the molecular biology and physiology of the vasculature associated with neural tissues.
+The team use genetic and molecular biology based approaches to explore the interplay between neural tissues and the systemic circulation.
+One major topic of his research centered on the tight junctions located between microvascular endothelial cells of the blood brain and inner blood retina barriers (BBB/iBRB) and how these barriers function in health and disease.
+The team aim to develop technologies to address an unmet clinical need for a range of neural conditions that currently have limited forms of therapeutic intervention and these include Alzheimer Disease, Multiple Sclerosis, Glioblastoma multiforme (GBM), traumatic brain injury (TBI), chronic traumatic encephalopathy.

 Prof. Campbell's project within FutureNeuro uses BBB opening solutions to create molecular pores around specific brain regions, enabling delivery of macromolecule-based therapeutics to sites of damage.
 Campbell's contributions to FutureNeuro include two ERCs awards, a spin-out company (Exhaura) and an industry project (Ulysses).